 Activities & Attractions

 Drake Harbor is located behind the Community Building.
-The harbor has recently gone thru a massive renovation.
+The harbor has recently gone through a massive renovation.
 It is enjoyed by Warsaw residents for numerous outdoor activities including walking, biking, boating, fishing and enjoying the riverfront.
-An amphitheater has recently been completed for community use.

 If you are planning on boating in for a visit to downtown Warsaw call 660-438-5522 to reserve a slip.